Adithya03s/stocksentimentanalysis/README.md

 This project implements a serverless, cloud-native pipeline to analyze stock sentiment and visualize it using a Streamlit dashboard deployed via AWS ECS Fargate.
 The data is collected daily from a stock API, analyzed for sentiment, and stored in Amazon RDS and S3.
 A Streamlit dashboard allows users to visualize and explore the sentiment trends.

 EventBridge (Daily Trigger)

        ⬇️

 AWS Lambda:
-  - Fetch stock data from API
+  - Fetch stock data from API (AMZ stock)
   - Analyze sentiment
   - Store in PostgreSQL (Amazon RDS)
   - Save stock data as JSON in S3